Online Stroke Support Groups

 - Online Stroke Choir – The Online Stroke Choir is a weekly session that is run by Music Therapists from Tuned In Music Therapy.

 - Topical Thursdays – Each month, the Association invites a guest speaker to present a topic of interest to the group that they specialise in, which is then followed by a Q & A session.
 Previous guest speakers include Stroke Survivors, Carers, Neurologists, Clinical Nurse Consultants, Physiotherapists, Exercise Physiologists, Neuropsychologists, Return to Driving Specialists, Occupational Therapists, Ophthalmologists, Music Therapists and many more.

-- Memory Monday – A session that involves members completing memory games as a group.
+- Brain Training– A session that involves members completing memory games as a group.

 - Carers Afternoon Tea – A group specifically for carers and family members of people who have experienced a Stroke, this is a great opportunity to make connections with other carers and share your experiences.

 - Working Age Sip and Nibbles – This session is specifically for Stroke survivors of working age (under 67 years) and is a great way to connect with others in a relaxed and fun environment.
 Sessions alternate between a games night and a Stroke focused discussion as a group.
 The Stroke Recovery Association reminds our members to only drink after clearance from your doctor, to drink in moderation and that drinking may also exacerbate the effects of your Stroke.